How to Source Passive Candidates on Facebook

 Another unused potential lies in creating re-sharable posts.
 When you post something like “We’re hiring an Office Manager!
 Join us now!” it only resonates with people who are interested in that opportunity.

 Wording the same post as “Hey, Office Manager - we’re looking for you!
-Join us if you like organising events and keep everything in the office under control.
-And if that's not your thing , please tag a friend who might be interested”.
+Join us if you like organizing events and keep everything in the office under control.
+And if that's not your thing, please tag a friend who might be interested”.
 Adding this one sentence can make a huge difference.
 Now you’re also speaking to people who aren’t interested in your offer but might have a friend who is.

 Using Hundred5 and Facebook Sourcing

-If you're already using Hundred5 skills-based hiring tool for attracting candidates and screening their skills, sourcing candidates on Facebook is just a few button clicks away for you.
+If you're already using Hundred5 skills-based hiring tool for attracting candidates and screening their skills, sourcing candidates on Facebook is just a few clicks away from you.

 After you've set up your short skills challenge to attract and evaluate candidates, simply head over to 'Share' page where you can share your job opening on your social media channels with just a single click.